 The Moon will be at apogee (furthest from Earth) on Monday 28th at a distance of 406,555 km.

 The Moon can be used as a pointer to find other objects in the sky.

-- The waxing crescent Moon sits between Antares (Scorpius) and Venus after sunset on the 6th.
+- The waxing crescent Moon sits between bright Venus (above) and Saturn (below) after sunset on the 3rd.

-- The waning gibbous Moon travels across the sky with Aldebaran (Taurus) on the night of the 18th.
+- The waning gibbous Moon travels across the sky with the red giant star Aldebaran (Taurus) on the 15th.

-- Before sunrise on the 28th the waning crescent Moon is near Mars.
+- Before sunrise on the 25th, the waning gibbous Moon sits to the left of Jupiter.

 Stars & Constellations

 Scorpius and Sagittarius are low in the south-west after sunset and will gradually disappear into the twilight.
 They make way for the summer constellations of Taurus, the bull and Orion, the hunter that are rising in the east.

 The Southern Cross is now upside down with the Two Pointers to the right and the bright star Canopus to the left.

 In the north, it's possible to see the most distant object visible to the unaided eye, the Andromeda Galaxy.
 From dark country skies this magnificent spiral galaxy can be seen as a faint smudge just above the northern horizon, sitting below and to the right of the square of Pegasus.